- Homosexuality

 According to recent survey data available, societal resistance to LGBTQ+ rights in Pakistan is noticeable.

-Same-sex marriage in Pakistan is not legal.
+Same-sex marriage in Pakistan is unrecognized.

-Censorship of LGBT Issues in Pakistan is imprisonment as punishment.
+Censorship of LGBT issues in Pakistan is imprisonment as punishment.

 Right to change legal gender in Pakistan is legal, no restrictions.